Myron Cohen, MD – Director

 Jeff Stringer, MD – Associate Director for Research

 Jeff Stringer is Professor of Obstetrics and Gynecology and Director of UNC’s Division of Global Women’s Health.
-Between 2001 and 2012, Stringer lived full-time in Lusaka, Zambia, where he established and led the Centre for Infectious Disease Research in Zambia (CIDRZ).
-Stringer’s research focuses on prevention of mother-to-child HIV transmission, clinical epidemiology, and obstetrical outcomes.
-He has served as PI for over $190 million in grant and contract funding and currently holds active grants from the NIH, Seattle Children’s Hospital, Bill and Melinda Gates Foundation, and the Doris Duke Charitable Foundation.
+Between 2001 and 2012, Jeff lived full-time in Lusaka, Zambia, where he established and led the Centre for Infectious Disease Research in Zambia (CIDRZ).
+His research focuses on prevention of mother-to-child HIV transmission, clinical epidemiology, and obstetrical outcomes.
+Jeff has served as PI for over $190 million in grant and contract funding and currently holds active grants from the NIH, Seattle Children’s Hospital, Bill and Melinda Gates Foundation, and the Doris Duke Charitable Foundation.

 Clare Barrington, PhD – Latin America Programs Director

 Clare Barrington is assistant professor of health behavior in the Gillings School of Global Public Health.
 She has comprehensive global health research experience in Latin America.
-In addition to her research on HIV among female sex workers and their regular partners in the Dominican Republic, Barrington has led or collaborated on projects in Guatemala, El Salvador and Cuba.
-Recently, Barrington has begun conducting HIV-related research among the Mexican immigrant population in North Carolina.
-In her leadership role at IGHID, which she assumed in 2013, Barrington wants to expand research activities with Latinos in our state.
+In addition to her research on HIV among female sex workers and their regular partners in the Dominican Republic, Clare has led or collaborated on projects in Guatemala, El Salvador and Cuba.
+Recently, Clare has begun conducting HIV-related research among the Mexican immigrant population in North Carolina.
+In her leadership role at IGHID, which she assumed in 2013, Clare wants to expand research activities with Latinos in our state.

 Joseph Tucker, MD, PhD, MA – China Projects Director